Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Implicit Gaussian Process Data-Driven Prediction

-Note that $\Gamma_{12}$ has a block lower-diagonal Toeplitz structure where the last block row corresponds to the system's Markov parameters of length $L'$.
-For a stable system $G(q)$, a standard stable kernel design such as the TC (tune/correlated) kernel can be applied as the hyperprior of the last block row.
+From \eqref{eq:gam_mdl}, it can be seen that $\Gamma_{12}$ has a block lower-diagonal Toeplitz structure where the last block row corresponds to the system's Markov parameters of length $L'$.
+For a stable system $G(q)$, a standard stable spline kernel design, such as the TC (tune/correlated) kernel, can be applied as the hyperprior of the last block row.
 There is no explicit structure for $\Gamma_{11}$ and $\Gamma_2$.
-In this work, we follow the same idea in \cite[Section~5.3]{Pillonetto_2014} and model each row of $\Gamma_{11}$ and $\Gamma_2$ with a stable kernel indexed by the input-output lag.
+In this work, we follow the same idea as in \cite[Section~5.3]{Pillonetto_2014} and model each row of $\Gamma_{11}$ and $\Gamma_2$ with a stable spline kernel indexed by the input-output lag.

 For the sake of exposition, we present the case of SISO systems with $n_u=n_y=1$.
 For MIMO systems, the same hyperprior is enforced on each input-output channel.
 In detail, Gaussian hyperpriors are considered for $\Gamma_{11}$, $\Gamma_{12}$, and $\Gamma_2$ with zero mean and covariances: